-6 This Policy does not have extraterritorial application and does not extend to sexual harassment in study abroad programs or in private, off-campus settings.
+&lt;sup>6 This Policy does not have extraterritorial application and does not extend to sexual harassment in study abroad programs or in private, off-campus settings.
 Other ONU policies may apply in such circumstances.

-- Consent cannot be inferred from silence, passivity, or lack of active resistance. - A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity. - When consent is requested verbally, absence of any explicit verbal response constitutes lack of consent.
-A verbal "no" constitutes lack of consent, even if it sounds insincere or indecisive. - By definition, there is not consent when there is force or violence or a threat of force or violence or any other form of coercion or intimidation, physical or psychological. - Either person may withdraw consent at any time.
-Withdrawal of consent should be outwardly demonstrated by words or actions that clearly indicate a desire to end sexual activity.
-Once withdrawal of consent has been expressed, sexual activity must cease. - A person who is the object of sexual aggression is not required to physically or otherwise resist the aggressor; the lack of informed, freely given consent to sexual contact constitutes sexual misconduct. - Intoxication is not an excuse for failure to obtain consent. - A person incapacitated by alcohol or drug consumption, or who is unconscious or asleep or otherwise physically or mentally impaired, is incapable of giving consent. - A person who is below the legal age of consent is incapable of giving consent.
+- A person who is the object of sexual aggression is not required to physically or otherwise resist the aggressor; the lack of informed, freely given consent to sexual contact constitutes sexual misconduct. - Intoxication is not an excuse for failure to obtain consent. - A person incapacitated by alcohol or drug consumption, or who is unconscious or asleep or otherwise physically or mentally impaired, is incapable of giving consent. - A person who is below the legal age of consent is incapable of giving consent.